openforis/sepal-doc/docs/source/team/contribute.rst

 For these major changes, the simple GitHub edit process does not work.
 Rather, you need to follow another workflow that allows you to modify multiple files at the same time and use the **PR** system to avoid publishing new pages without validation.

-In this section, we will present the full process to make major changes to the documentation.
+In this subsection, we will present the full process to make major changes to the documentation.

 Fork project
 ^^^^^^^^^^^^

 To work on multiple files at the same time, you cannot work directly from GitHub.
 Rather, you need to install a local version of the source.

 To avoid the publication of low-quality documentation, SEPAL users don't have the rights to directly push edits to master files.
-Instead, you must fork the project into their own accounts by selecting the :code:`fork` button on the upper-right side of the `GitHub page of the documentation <https://github.com/openforis/sepal-doc>`_:
+Instead, you must fork the project into your own account by selecting the :code:`fork` button on the upper-right corner of the `GitHub page of the documentation <https://github.com/openforis/sepal-doc>`_:

 .. figure:: ../_images/team/contribute/fork.png
     :alt: GitHub fork button